sufone/zenfox/README.md

 *This extension can basically be forked and have the theme definitons replaced and serve as kind of the template for dynamic Firefox themes of any color scheme.*

+Check out this [awesome fork](https://github.com/jonascj/zen-fox) which uses the `Messaging API` to change the Zenfox theme along with other system apps!